Halo (Beyoncé song): Cover versions and usage in media

 "Halo" has been covered by other musicians, including Ailee, ceo, Harper Blynn, Chris Sebastian and the Kingdom Choir.
 Marc Hogan of Pitchfork Media wrote that no cover has been "quite as inspired or as perversely logical" as the one by ceo.
 He added that it was built on bumpy beats, and his version makes use of an acoustic guitar, 1980s-era stylized electric guitar, strings, and horns, and ends with a rapped outro.
 A dancehall cover of "Halo" by Major Lazer, with lead vocals by Elephant Man, was posted on the former's Twitter account the night after Beyoncé won Best Female Pop Vocal Performance at the 2011 Grammy Awards.
 Simon Vozick-Levinson of Entertainment Weekly commented that their version "stays fairly close to the original, except with Elephant Man growling instead of Beyoncé belting the verses".
 A 2012 cover by singer-songwriter LP was described by MTV as "[finding] the perfect balance between making it her own and preserving the integrity of the original melody".
 In 2013, "Halo" was covered by the Icelandic band Hjaltalín, with their version of "Halo" appearing as the B-side of their single "Crack in a Stone".

 A gospel-style version of the song was recorded by Jahméne and was released on his album Love Never Fails (2013).
 Indian singer Sunidhi Chauhan covered the ballad during a concert at the Royal Albert Hall in London in late September 2013.
 A writer of The Times of India included the performance of the song as one of the highlights of the concert.
 In 2013 Ane Brun, accompanied by Linnea Olsson on cello and backing vocals, released a "personal and stripped-down" version of "Halo" on her album Rarities.
 This cover is included on the soundtrack of the 2014 movie If I Stay.
 "Halo" was included on the international soundtrack of Caminho das Índias, an Emmy Award-winning Brazilian soap opera.
 "Halo" is featured on the British compilation album Now!
 73.

+In 2021, Xbox made a reference to the song via Twitter.
+This gesture also mentioned Master Chief, the main protagonist of the series which shares the same name as the song.